junxit/us-congress-bills-110/bill.md

   >     - **(B)** *Activity and branching limitations* An industrial bank subsidiary of a commercial firm described in clauses (i), (ii) and (iii) of subparagraph (A) is in compliance with the requirements of this subparagraph for purposes of subparagraph (A)(iv) so long as the industrial bank—
   >       - **(i)** engages only in activities in which the industrial bank was engaged on January 28, 2007; and
   >       - **(ii)** does not acquire, establish, or operate any branch, deposit production office, loan production office, automated teller machine, or remote service unit in any State other than the home State of the bank or any host State in which such bank operated branches on January 28, 2007.
-  >     - **(C)** *Corporate reorganizations permitted* The acquisition of direct or indirect control of a depository institution subsidiary referred to in subparagraph (A)(iii) shall not be treated as a change in control for purposes of such subparagraph if—
+  >     - **(C)** *Corporate reorganizations permitted* The acquisition of direct or indirect control of a depository institution subsidiary referred to in subparagraph (A)(iii) shall not be treated as a “change in control” for purposes of such subparagraph if—
   >       - **(i)** the company acquiring control is itself directly or indirectly controlled by a company that was an affiliate of such subsidiary on the date referred to in such subparagraph, and remains an affiliate at all times after such date; and
   >       - **(ii)** the transaction through which the company acquired control of the depository institution constituted solely a corporate reorganization of a company that controlled the depository institution on the date referred to in such subparagraph.
   > - **(g)** *Procedures and timing for termination of activities or divestiture*